nausea87/uselessweb/README.md

 The project should implement an accessible graphical user interface.

-The project must not include any coding errors, warning or notices.

 The project must be tested on at least two of your classmates computers.
 Add the testers name to the README.md file.

-The project should be deployed to either Netlify or Vercel

-The application should be pushed to a public repository on GitHub.

-The application should be useless 🙅‍♀️